Entropy production in communication channels: Stochastic thermodynamics of communication channels

 In the energy switching method of communication, the energy levels of different output states depend on the input state.
 We analyze the class of channels for which the output achieves its lowest energy state when it matches the current state of the input, and all other ``mismatched states'' have the same higher value of energy.
-Such a Hamiltonian function can be written
+Thus the Hamiltonian is also given by Eq. \eqref{eq:hamiltonian}.
+As before, since the Hamiltonian is symmetric with respect to every letter in the input alphabet, the channel capacity-achieving input distribution $\pi_{X_A}$ is the uniform distribution ($\pi_{x_A} = 1/L$).
+Additionally, we set all non-zero off-diagonal entries of the matrix $S(x_A; v)$ to a constant $r_v$, so that the couplings of the output to its different reservoirs cannot be modulated by the state of the input.
+Therefore, every non-zero off-diagonal rate matrix element equals \eq{ K^{x'_B}_{x_B}(x_A;v) =

+} In our simulations for the energy switching case, the input dynamics follow a telegraph process~\cite{meijers2021infoflow}, which is consistent with a CTMC.
+A telegraph process serves as an accurate model for any real communication channel (e.g., synaptic release~\cite{markovic2020physics}) for which the waiting times for the input in any given state follows an exponential distribution.
+The input switches its state with average rate $f_s$, which is a positive real number.
+This means that each state transition in the input is equally likely, so that $R^{x'_A,x_B}_{x_A,x_B} = J^{x'_A}_{x_A}(x_B) = f_s$, for $x'_A \neq x_A$.
+Therefore, the non-zero off-diagonal elements of the overall channel's rate matrix are